Last Updated on February 15, 2025

 - New Zealand

-3) Countries that DO require “a visa” AND a “prior approval” by the Bolivian migration entity to visit the country
+3) Countries that DO Require “a Visa” AND Prior Approval by the Bolivian Migration Authority to Visit the Country

-In the Bolivian laws these are called the countries from the 3rd group (Grupo 3), as these are countries that are going through important issues, like wars, political conflicts, dictatorships, terrorism, and similar human disasters.
-So Bolivia takes more precautions before letting citizens from these countries enter its territory.
+In Bolivian laws, these are designated as Group 3 countries, as they are experiencing significant issues such as wars, political conflicts, dictatorships, terrorism, and similar humanitarian crises. *Therefore, Bolivia takes additional precautions* before allowing citizens from these countries to enter its territory.

-Then, what happens is, in all cases before visiting Bolivia, citizens from the following countries need to first notify the Bolivian consulate or embassy in their country that they’re coming to Bolivia, then this entity will:
+Consequently, in all cases, before visiting Bolivia, citizens from the following countries must first notify the Bolivian consulate or embassy in their country of their intended travel.
+This entity will then:

-- This entity will in turn send this petition to the Bolivian Migration Authority (DISEMIG)
+- This Ministry will, in turn, forward the request to the Bolivian Migration Authority (DISEMIG).

-- The DISEMIG will review all the requirements on the petition of the foreigner and will approve or deny it.
+- DISEMIG will review all requirements in the foreigner’s application *and either approve or deny it*.

-- The DISEMIG then will send this approval or denial back to the External Relationship Ministry
+- DISEMIG will then send this approval or denial back to the Ministry of Foreign Affairs.

-- This entity will in turn send this approval or denial back to the consulate or embassy in the country where the foreigner asked for the visa.
+- This Ministry will, in turn, forward the approval or denial to the consulate or embassy in the country where the foreigner applied for the visa.

-- The foreign citizen will be notified if the visa to enter Bolivia has been approved or denied.
+- The foreign citizen will be notified whether their visa to enter Bolivia has been approved or denied.

-All this process will take about 10 days to be finished and can’t be done while the foreigner is at the Bolivian border.
+This entire process takes approximately 10 days to complete and cannot be initiated while the foreigner is at the Bolivian border.

-This is why, for all the countries in this group it’s not possible to get a visa on arrival (VOA), or when they are in the borders of Bolivia, in all cases they’ll need to first ask for a visa in the consulates or embassies of their respective countries.
+Therefore, for all countries in this group, it’s not possible to obtain a visa on arrival (VOA) at the Bolivian border.
+In all cases, *they must first apply for a visa at the consulates or embassies in their respective countries*.

 North America, Europe, Central America, and South America